PauPie74/Python-Projects/README.md

 ## Training

 Various .py files that were created as a result of my training.
 Most of them contain code realted to a specific module based on online tutorials.
 They do not aim to be more than just a training so an execution of a code can produce absurd results.
-It is like a **playground**.